-We believe that communities are strengthened through learning and discourse; that to engage a community in an ever evolving dialogue of ideas, we find contemporary resonance through an archeology of classics and forgotten works for the stage, nurture the development of new voices trying to make sense of our times, and place that work in context with the issues and interests of our communities through education, outreach and engagement initiatives.
+We believe that communities – locally and nationally – are strengthened through learning and discourse.
+We involve our communities in an advancing dialogue of ideas by creating theatre that informs and entertains.
+We seek timeless lessons and contemporary resonance in classic works while nurturing the development of new voices.
+We place the work in context with the issues and interests of our communities through education, outreach and engagement.

-We believe that the freedom of artistic choice is crucial to our ability to engage our communities in discourse; that to truthfully and profoundly reflect our world back upon us, we must be courageous and unafraid to take risks.
+We believe that the freedom of artistic choice is crucial to our ability to engage our communities in discourse.
+We must be unafraid to take risks to truthfully and profoundly reflect our world back upon us.

 We will be a national model and leader of sustainable regional theatre through balanced attention to mission and financial margin.